lrosemeyer/WGU_Projects/README.md

 # WGU Projects
-This repository contains project that I completed on my way to receiving my masters degree in Data Analytics from Western Governors University.
+This repository contains projects that I completed on my way to receiving my masters degree in Data Analytics from Western Governors University.
 This included projects using SQL, R, and Python.

 ## Machine Learning
 - D208